02240248/DendupDema_02240248_A1/README.md

 # DendupDema_02240248_A1
 Part A: Python Function

+Program Flow

+The program displays a menu with available functions.

+The user selects a function (1-6).

+The program prompts for inputs and executes the selected function.

+The result is displayed.

+The user can continue with another function or exit.

-This Python program is a command-line tool with multiple functions.
+In addition, this Python program is a command-line tool with multiple functions.
 It allows user to:

 1.Check Prime Numbers: Finds if a number is prime.